wolfpacs/wolfpacs/README.md

 **WolfPACS** needs more black-box testing.
 If you have a use case please write raphexion+wolfpacs@gmail.com.

+### Next milestone

+- [ ] Support a secondary node which can take over or run in parallel to the main node.

 ## Bird's-eye view

 Imagine a Medical AI company called __Stroke Insight__.